-ADDITIONAL I -ISCAL INDICATORS

-nay alert the re scal indicators are designed to provide additional data for reviewing a eviewing agency to the need for additional review.
-DATA ENTRY: Cli d on data in Criterion 1.

-A1.
-Do cash flow projections show that the county office will end th county school service fund? e budget year with a negative cash balance in the

-No

-A2.
-Is the system of personnel position control independent from the e pay roll sy stem?

-No

-A3.
-Is the County Operations Grant ADA decreasing in both the Criterion 1, Sections 1B-1 and 1B-2, County Operations Grant

-No

-A4.
-Are new charter schools operating in county office boundaries to prior fiscal year or budget year? hat impact the county office's ADA, either in the

-No

-A5.
-Has the county office entered into a bargaining agreement when agreement would result in salary increases that are expected to adjustment?

-No

-A6.
-Does the county office provide uncapped (100% employer paid) health benefits for current or retired employees?

-No

-A7.
-Does the county office have any reports that indicate fiscal dis stress?

-(If Yes, provide copies to CDE) No

-A8.
-Have there been personnel changes in the superintendent or ch months? ief business official positions within the last 12

-No

-Vhen providing comments for additional fiscal indicators, please include the item no umber applicable to each comment.

-Comments:

-(optional)
+The following fi or reviewing agencies.
+A "Yes" answer to any single indicator does A ENTRY: Click the appropriate Yes or No button for items A1 thr A1.
+Do cash flow projections show that the county offi county school service fund? ice will end the budget year with a negative cash balance in the ı No A2.
+Is the system of personnel position control indepen ndent from the payroll system?
+No A3. ng in both the prior fiscal year and budget year?
+(Data from erations Grant ADA column, are used to determine Yes or No) No A4.
+Are new charter schools operating in county office prior fiscal year or budget year? boundaries that impact the county office's ADA, either in the No A5. reement where any of the budget or subsequent years of the expected to exceed the projected state funded cost-of-living No ı A6.
+Does the county office provide uncapped (100% e employ er paid) health benefits for current or retired employ ees? ı No A7.
+Does the county office have any reports that indic cate fiscal distress?
+(If Yes, provide copies to CDE) No A8.
+Have there been personnel changes in the superint months? tendent or chief business official positions within the last 12 No 1 Vhen providing comments for additional fiscal indicators, please include de the item number applicable to each comment.
+Comments: (optional)